Theano/Theano/README.md

    | overfeat      | 6.105     | 0.268     | 13.202        | 0.857         |

 **Performance Tips**
-   * Combination of convolution with bias can be replaced by graphy optimier with high performance MKL Op
+  * Add bias after convolution to archieve high performance since this sub-graph can be replaced with MKL OP
-   * Group convolution OP, AbstractConvGroup in theano/sandbox/mkl/mkl_conv.py
+  * Use group convolution OP, [AbstractConvGroup](https://github.com/intel/Theano/blob/master/theano/sandbox/mkl/mkl_conv.py)
-   * Optimal LRN OP in theano/tensor/nnet/lrn.py
+  * Use New MKL OP: [LRN](https://github.com/intel/Theano/blob/dev/theano/tensor/nnet/lrn.py)

 **Branch Information**
   * master, stable and fully tested version based on 0.9dev2 with Intel MKL backend
   * nomkl-optimized, based on 0.9.0dev1 with generic optimizations
-  * dev, develop repo with latest optimizations but bugs may be in the hair
   * others, experimental codes for different applications which may be merged into master and/or deleted soon

 **Installation**